jstephencorey/rpi-surveillence/README.md

 It assumes:

-Raspberry Pi OS Lite (Bookworm or newer)
+Raspberry Pi OS Lite (Bookworm or newer) (you can do 64 bit, apparently it's slightly better for this.)

 Headless setup (SSH only, no GUI)